A. OVERVIEW OF REVENUE ESTIMATING RESPONSIBILITIES

 The Joint Committee staff is nonpartisan and serves the entire Congress.
 The Congressional Budget Act of 1974 ("the Budget Act"), as amended, stipulates that revenue estimates provided by the Joint Committee staff will be the official estimates for all tax legislation considered by the Congress.
 The objective of the estimating process is to produce accurate, consistent, fair, and impartial estimates that can be relied upon by Members of Congress in making legislative decisions.

-When a revenue estimate has been included in a publicly available document (e.g., a revenue table summarizing a markup proposal or the result of a reported bill), the estimate is posted to the Joint Committee website.
+When a revenue estimate is included in a publicly available document (e.g., a revenue table summarizing a markup proposal or the result of a reported bill), the estimate is posted to the Joint Committee website.
 An estimate is also publicly released in circumstances where the information is of widespread and immediate interest by the Members of Congress (e.g., a tax bill about to be voted upon by the full House or the full Senate).

 The starting point for a revenue estimate prepared by the Joint Committee staff is the Congressional Budget Office ("CBO") 10-year projection of Federal receipts, referred to as the "revenue baseline."
 The revenue baseline serves as the benchmark for measuring the effects of proposed tax law changes.
 The baseline assumes that present law remains unchanged during the 10-year budget period.
 Thus, the revenue baseline is an estimate of the Federal revenues that will be collected over the next 10 years in the absence of statutory changes.

 The Joint Committee staff uses confidential tax return information to prepare revenue estimates.
 The Statistics of Income Division ("SOI") of the IRS provides large micro-level data sets consisting of carefully sampled and edited tax returns.
-SOI data provides the primary building block for revenue estimates.
+SOI data provide the primary building block for revenue estimates.
 In the process of estimating a proposal, other information sources are used frequently.
 These sources include other government data, survey data, constituent data, and third-party data.

 The Joint Committee staff is required by the budget resolutions to present revenue estimates as point estimates (that is, present one dollar figure rather than a range of possibilities) calculated in nominal dollars.
 The current budget process also requires the Joint Committee staff to generate revenue estimates of tax legislative proposals over a 10-year period, often referred to as the "budget window."
 Revenue estimates for each year within the budget window are fiscal year estimates.
-The budget resolutions require revenue estimates to be expressed in nominal dollars over a fixed period.

 The Joint Committee staff attorneys, accountants, and economists working as a team examine compliance, administration, and enforcement issues that could affect the timing or amounts of revenues collected as part of the process of understanding how a proposal would operate.
 When these issues are likely to be important to a proposal, the Joint Committee staff accounts for their effects in the revenue estimate.